 If you are looking for employment as a software developer in Munich, you might like to check out Tchooz Tech Dating.
 Tchooz describes its regular event as “casual, interactive and engaging event where you can discover, meet and chats with technical teams (major corporations, scaleups, startups, consulting) currently hiring”.

-Techfest Munich is not happening in 2020 as a result of the Covid-19 pandemic is usually a great annual event, a hackathon from software developers and other tech specialists from all over Europe to work together across disciplines for one weekend, solving real-world industry problems.
+Techfest Munich did not happen in 2020 and has also been suspended for 2021 as a result of the Covid-19 pandemic but is usually a great annual event – a hackathon from software developers and other tech specialists from all over Europe to work together across disciplines for one weekend, solving real-world industry problems.

 One major tech event that is going ahead this autumn in Munich is the Bits & Pretzels Networking Week, billed as Europe’s biggest event for founders.
 Speakers on the roster this year include Arianna Huffington and Slack co-founder Stewart Butterfield.
 The event will run from September 27th to October 2nd.
 Hopefully that will go some way to making up for the unfortunately missing Munich Oktoberfest this year, which has been cancelled due to the Covid-19 situation.
 At least in the eyes of Munich’s techies and visiting tech and startup enthusiasts!

 *If you know of or run other useful directories of Munich tech and software development events, meetups or conferences, please get in touch to let us know and we’d be delighted to add them to this list.